-The Board is supported in its role by a Departmental Audit and Risk Assurance Committee (DARAC) and an Information Assurance Committee (DIAC).
+The Board is supported in its role by a Departmental Audit and Risk Assurance Committee (DARAC) and a Departmental Information Assurance Committee (DIAC).
+Two further Sub-committees of the Board were established following an independently facilitated review of Board Effectiveness in 2019-20.
+These new committees, the Policy & Strategy Sub-Committee and the People & Resources Sub-Committee began operating in 2020-21.